Dr. Andre Waismann

 From trauma surgery in Brazil to a ground-breaking opioid treatment that has helped over 25,000 patients worldwide — this is his story.

-From Brazil to the World — A Life in Medicine
+From Brazil to the World: A Life Devoted to Healing

-The story of how one physician's clinical frustration became a treatment that has restored thousands of lives across six continents.
+How one physician turned years of clinical frustration into a treatment that has changed thousands of lives around the world.

 A Combat Physician Under Fire

-After his military service in the Israel Defense Forces, he volunteered in Israel's Counter-Terrorism Unit as a combat physician and received the Israeli Police Medal for Distinguished Service after saving lives during battle.
+After his military service in the Israel Defense Forces, he volunteered in Israel's Counter-Terrorism Unit as a combat physician and received the Israeli Police Medal for Distinguished Service for saving lives under fire.

 Refusing to Accept the Status Quo